thandora/pandas-notes/README.md

   - Resampling
     - Resampling a single column
     - Resampling multiple columns with different functions
-- 11 - Reading and Writing Data to Different Sources
+- **11 - Reading and Writing Data to Different Sources**
+  - Comma Separated Values (CSV)
+    - Delimiters and other separated values
+  - Excel files (XLSX and XLS)
+    - Dependencies
+    - Excel worksheets